Sagyam/grid-sync-api/README.md

 - Pagination, filtering and sorting on every on all properties
 - Dockerized application
 - Automated deployment upon merge to master
-- Automated developer docs generation
+- Automated docs generation
 - Swagger UI for API documentation
 - Automated testing upon merge to master
 - Automated code formatting linting on push
 - Automated docker image building and publishing
+- Convenient commit messages using commitizen.

 ## Tech Stack